What is Sesame Oil?

 Major Types Of Sesame Seeds Exported From Nigeria

-There are two major variants of the Nigerian Sesame seeds: White Sesame Seeds (grown in the Middle Belt of the country, especially Benue State) and Golden Sesame Seeds (found in the Northern part of the country (Jigawa and Kano States are a major producer of this type).
+There are two major variants of the Nigerian Sesame seeds (from which Sesame Oil is extracted): White Sesame Seeds (grown in the Middle Belt of the country, especially Benue State) and Golden Sesame Seeds (found in the Northern part of the country (Jigawa and Kano States are a major producer of this type).

 - Unhulled Sesame Seeds: Sesame seeds have an exterior covering or coat, which is called the husk or hull.
 The unhulled sesame seeds are still in their natural state, and their husks or hulls remain intact.
 Unhulled seeds have a slightly more bitter flavour when compared with hulled seeds but they also have a nuttier and crunchier texture.

 - Hulled Sesame Seeds: The hulled sesame seeds are seeds with the hulls removed.
 The hulled seeds have a milder flavour that is nuttier and slightly less bitter than the unhulled one.

 How To Safely Source for Your Sesame Oil